Residue fields for a class of rational $\mathbf{E}_\infty$-rings and applications: Introduction

 \subsection{Organization}

 This paper is organized as follows.
 In \S 2, we analyze the operation of attaching a 1-cell in a rational $\e{\infty}$-ring in detail.
 In \S 3, we do the same for the operation of attaching a 0-cell, via a comparison between modules over the cochain $\e{\infty}$-ring $C^*(S^1 ; \mathbb{Q})$ and local systems on $S^1$.
+By reducing to the case where one has a unit in degree $2$, we will be able to obtain all our constructions by only attaching cells in these degrees.
 The main technical results (existence of the residue fields and the nilpotence theorem) are proved in \S 4. \S 5, \S 6, and \S 7 contain the applications to thick subcategories, Galois groups, and Picard groups, respectively.
 Finally, \S 8 discusses various non-noetherian counterexamples.